Arthur Coningham (RAF officer): First World War service

 Coningham volunteered for service in the New Zealand Expeditionary Force in August 1914, initially seeing service in the conquest of German Samoa.
 He then served in Egypt and Somaliland as a trooper in the Canterbury Mounted Rifle Regiment, but developed typhoid fever and was invalided out of service in March 1916.
-In April, however, he betook himself to Britain and volunteered for the Royal Flying Corps.
+In April, however, he travelled to Britain and volunteered for the Royal Flying Corps.

 Posted to 32 Squadron on 19 December 1916 after completing his flying instruction, Coningham flew numerous patrols between 5 January and 30 July 1917, when he was wounded during an aerial combat and invalided back to Britain.
 During the Battle of Arras, 32 Squadron undertook systematic strafing of German infantry and lines of communication, particularly suited for the Airco DH.2 machines they operated.
 He returned to France promoted to the rank of Major and in command of 92 Squadron on 1 July 1918 at the age of 23.
 On 11 August he was wounded again in a particularly intense air combat, but remained in France and resumed flying almost immediately.
 Through to the end of the war, Coningham's Royal Aircraft Factory S.E.5s conducted bombing and strafing attacks against German aerodromes, troops, gun positions and transport.

 In 11 months at the front he engaged in 176 patrols over enemy lines, was credited with the personal destruction of nine enemy aircraft and shared in the destruction of three others with Evander Shapard, Frank Billinge and Arthur Randell.
 He was also credited with seven victories for having driven down an enemy machine out of control.
 Coningham emerged from the war with two awards, a Distinguished Service Order and a Military Cross, both earned during his time with 32 Squadron.
 During that time he had also acquired the nickname "Mary," a corruption of "Maori" as a play on his earlier life in New Zealand.